• Skip to primary navigation

 • A pinch of salt brings out the flavors within the dressing while black pepper adds zing.

-• The sweetness in Balsamic Vinaigrette comes from added sugar (often honey) enhancing its flavor profile.
+• The sweetness in Balsamic Vinaigrette comes from added sugar (often honey) improving its flavor.

 • Briefly whisking all ingredients well help create an emulsion resulting in an evenly mixed Balsamic Vinaigrette.